CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 WHERE lf_name ILIKE '%don valley parkway%' ;
 ```

+# Future Enhancement

+The mega function `gis.text_to_centreline` currently works fine on its own.
+However, there are a few parts of it that can be done better for better clarity and for easier use.

+## Wrapper function for `clean_bylaws_text`
+This can also be found in [issue #319](https://github.com/CityofToronto/bdit_data-sources/issues/319).
+A wrapper function is defined as an endpoint to make a function more user friendly for a specific use case.
+The current function [`gis._clean_bylaws_text`](https://github.com/CityofToronto/bdit_data-sources/blob/text_to_centreline/gis/text_to_centreline/sql/function-clean_bylaws_text.sql) takes in 4 inputs although most of the time, our inputs are really just 3 inputs with the `btwn` text containing both `frm & to`.
+Therefore, a cleaner function can be done here.
+The slightly complicated part is that this function does not output a table or a variable but rather it outputs a record in a format of a pre-defined table.

+## Include `date_added` and `date_repealed`
+The function does not output these two information but these two columns are rather important in determining which bylaw is the latest one and which bylaw is the previous one that governs a particular street.
+This is essential in producing the final bylaws speed limit layer.
+These two information was found by extracting the information from the `bylaw_no` column from the table provided.
+The query can be found [here](https://github.com/CityofToronto/bdit_data-sources/blob/text_to_centreline/gis/text_to_centreline/sql/table-bylaws_added_repealed_dates.sql).

+## Rename `highway` and `btwn`
+These two column names are first used because that's how the table provided names them.
+I personally also find it really confusing as the term `highway` here simply means the street where the bylaw is applied to whereas the term `btwn` means the other two streets that intersect with the street where the bylaw is applied aka the start and end point of the street.
+Given that these two variables or even certain variation of them are used throughout the whole text_to_centreline function, it can be pretty taxing to rename all of them to sth more sensible.

-# Quality Control
+# Outstanding Work

 There is a [Github Issue](https://github.com/CityofToronto/bdit_data-sources/issues/188) on weird bylaws that haven't been matched from Chelsea's work. \
-For example: \
+I summarised them into the 3 points below: \
 i) The streets stated in bylaws are slightly off i.e. they do not intersect or are rather far apart. \
 ii) Directionality matters.
 Northbound and Southbound route between two intersection are of different centrelines such as the Allen Rd. \
 iii) The error message `line_locate_point: 1st arg isn't a line` returned for 49 distinct id's.
 This mostly occurs when trying to slice a multilinestring.

-Majority of them are also some issues that I have encountered with my new processes but have not been solved yet.
-I will list down the issue below and some idea on how we can tackle them.
+To be honest, since the new process is rather different from her process, it is hard to say if those problems are solved.
+However, I believe that her outstanding problem is kind of related to some issues that I have encountered with my new processes but have not been solved yet.
+I will list down the issue below, how I found the issue and some idea on how we can tackle them.

 ## pgRouting returns the shortest path but street name different from `highway`